Adding Lesson Content

 Adding Exercises

-To create an exercise in The Carpentries Workbench, we use another two types of ‘fenced divs’:
+To create an exercise in The Carpentries Workbench, we use two types of fenced div:

-For example, to start a challenge fenced div, use at least 3 colons, followed by the challenge tag.
-Then the content of the challenge is included on the following lines.
-Finally, you need to close the fenced div using another line with least 3 colons.
+To start a challenge fenced div, write an opening tag of at least 3 colons as usual, then follow it with the challenge keyword.
+Add the content of the challenge on the following lines.
+Finally, close the fenced div using another line with least 3 colons.

 MARKDOWN